2019 Best Online Colleges for Criminal Justice Degrees

 Legal Rights: As a criminal justice professional, you'll need to understand the rights that each offender has when they are being accused of committing a crime.
 This will be one of the most important courses you are required to take, and it should be one you use on a daily basis once you are in the workforce.

 Psychology: To be successful in a criminal justice profession, you need to be able to examine why people do the things they do.
-Of course, these psychology courses can't prepare you for all of the crimes you will run into, but it will give you some insight into why people break rules and to deal with them in the most effective way possible.
+Of course, these psychology courses can't prepare you for all of the crimes you will run into, but it will give you some insight into why people break rules and how to deal with them in the most effective way possible.
 Psychology courses will also help you to work better with colleagues and hopefully give you a sense of understanding of people in this field as well.

 Safety: Almost every job in the criminal justice field involves an element of danger.
 These courses will teach you the best and most effective ways to protect yourself and your coworkers, as well as teach you how to respond to emergency situations.
 Depending on the job you take, you'll get training specific to your role in the way of safety.

-Technology: Technology plays a large role in the criminal justice field, as people are often found through computer software and other technological means.
+Technology: Technology plays a large role in the criminal justice field, as suspects are often found through computer software and other technological means.
 There are also computer crimes which are emerging every day that must be treated and punished appropriately.
 In these courses, you'll learn about the ways in which technology is used in the criminal justice system as well as ways in which you'll use technology on the job.

 Types of Crime: Although these will likely be divided into more specific categories such as white-collar crime, computer crime, terrorism, etc., you can be sure that you'll learn about the types of crime that are out there.
 This course can also help you decide which area of criminal justice you are most interested in pursuing as a career.
 These courses will help you to understand what constitutes each crime and how common or rare they are in different areas of the nation.